About Us Contact Us

 Style: Developed Core

-Benchmark: MSCI EAFE (ND) index
+Benchmark: MSCI EAFE index

 Summary: To provide long-term capital appreciation and current income by investing principally in attractively valued equities of companies whose operations lie outside of the U.S.